tableau/extensions-api/docs/trex_format.md

 ## Set an event listener on workbook format changes

 You can set an event listener on changes to the formatting in the workbook.
 The new event type is `WorkbookFormattingChanged`.
-The `WorkbookFormattingChanged` event is triggered whenever the workbook text formatting is changed in Tableau authoring mode.
+The `WorkbookFormattingChanged` event is triggered whenever the workbook formatting is changed in Tableau authoring mode.
 This includes changes in the font, the font size, whether it is bold, italic, or underlined, and changes in color.

 ```javascript